Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Vertical Horizontal Filter (VHF)

-Created by Adam White, Vertical Horizontal Filter (VHF) identifies trending and ranging markets.
+Adam White's Vertical Horizontal Filter (VHF) identifies trending and ranging markets.

 • Williams %R